How a Cancer Diagnosis Helped Me to Let Go and Embrace Life

 That’s how it remains today.
 It’s taken a while.
 Even with a health and radical self-care regime that suits me down to the ground, it has taken months for my emotions and physical body to regain equilibrium.
 Writing became one of my greatest comforts.
 Words and mental pictures are my constant companions.

 There have been other changes of heart and mind too.
 Many of which I’m hugely grateful for.
 I feel so authentically ME.
-You can read my blog where I tell it like it is.
-I describe standing in my personal power and having the courage to speak my truth.
 Even if that meant doing a full 180 degree about turn, it is totally okay.
 It’s my life.
 I own it.

 How do you feel about changing your mind?
 Have there been times when changing your mind changed your life for the better?